rrijnberk/webcomponents.github.io/src/documents/polyfills/index.html.md

     <script src="bower_components/webcomponents/webcomponents.js"></script>

 **Note**: Due to the nature of some of the polyfills, to maximize compatibility with other libraries, make sure that `webcomponents.js` is the first script tag in your document's `<head>`.
-{: .alert alert-info}

-Once included, you can use [HTML Imports](/platform/html-imports.html), [Custom Elements](/platform/custom-elements.html), [Shadow DOM](/platform/shadow-dom.html), and other emerging standards within your app.
+Once included, you can use HTML Imports, Custom Elements, Shadow DOM, and other emerging standards within your app.
 For example, to use a webcomponents.js element, just import it using an HTML Import:

     <link rel="import"
           href="bower_components/paper-tabs/paper-tabs.html">